Search Pennsylvania Public Records & Databases (Free)

 • The Supreme Court is located in Harrisburg, Pennsylvania.
 It listens to direct appeals from the lower courts as well as Commonwealth and Superior Court discretionary appeals.

-Steps to Look Up Court Records in Pennsylvania (Find Free Divorce Records in Pennsylvania)
+Steps To Look Up Court Records in PA

 Pennsylvania residents can retrieve court records through several means.
 For example, the general public can look up some cases from the Philadelphia Municipal Court, Appellate Courts, Magisterial District Courts, and the Criminal Courts of Common Pleas through the Public Web Docket Sheets tool.